evilmartians/fullstaq-ruby-docker/README.md

 ## Flavors

-Ruby 2.6.5 and 2.7.0 with jemalloc are available.
+Ruby 2.6.5 and 2.7.0 with jemalloc and malloctrim are available.
 Images are built on either Debian 9 (stretch) or 10 (buster):

 ```sh
 # 2.7: